-See the sites in Canyon De Chelly with a group tour and a professional Navajo guide.
+See the sites in Canyon De Chelly in a group tour and a professional Diné guide.

 Duration: 3 hours